And did those feet in ancient time: Use in film, television and theatre

 "Bring me my Chariot of fire" inspired the title of the film Chariots of Fire.
-A church congregation sings "Jerusalem" at the close of the film and a performance appears on the Chariots of Fire soundtrack performed by the Ambrosian Singers overlaid partly by a composition by Vangelis.
-One unexpected touch is that "Jerusalem" is sung in four-part harmony, as if it were truly a hymn.
-This is not authentic: Parry's composition was a unison song (that is, all voices sing the tune – perhaps one of the things that make it so "singable" by massed crowds) and he never provided any harmonisation other than the accompaniment for organ (or orchestra).
-Neither does it appear in any standard hymn book in a guise other than Parry's own, so it may have been harmonised specially for the film.
-The film's working title was "Running" until Colin Welland saw a television programme, Songs of Praise, featuring the hymn and decided to change the title.

-The hymn has featured in many other films and television programmes including Four Weddings and a Funeral, How to Get Ahead in Advertising, The Loneliness of the Long Distance Runner, Saint Jack, Calendar Girls, Season 3: Episode 22 of Star Trek: Deep Space Nine, Goodnight Mr. Tom, Women in Love, The Man Who Fell to Earth, Shameless, Jackboots on Whitehall, Quatermass and the Pit, Monty Python's Flying Circus, and Collateral (UK TV series).
+The hymn has featured in many other films and television programmes including Four Weddings and a Funeral, How to Get Ahead in Advertising, The Loneliness of the Long Distance Runner, Saint Jack, Calendar Girls, Season 3: Episode 22 of Star Trek: Deep Space Nine, Goodnight Mister Tom, Women in Love, The Man Who Fell to Earth, Shameless, Jackboots on Whitehall, Quatermass and the Pit, Monty Python's Flying Circus, Spud 2: The Madness Continues, and Collateral (UK TV series).

 An extract was heard in the 2013 Doctor Who episode "The Crimson Horror" although that story was set in 1893, i.e., before Parry's arrangement.
-A bawdy version of the first verse is sung by Mr Partridge in the third episode of Season 1 of Hi-de-Hi.
+A bawdy version of the first verse is sung by Mr Partridge in the third episode of Series 1 of Hi-de-Hi!.
 A punk version is heard in Derek Jarman's 1977 film Jubilee.
 In an episode of Peep Show, Jez (Robert Webb) records a track titled "This Is Outrageous" which uses the first and a version of the second line in a verse.
 A modified version of the hymn, replacing the word "England" with "Neo", is used in Neo Yokio as the national anthem of the eponymous city state.

-In the theatre it appears in Jerusalem, Calendar Girls and in Time and the Conways.
-Suzy Eddie Izzard discusses the hymn in her 2000 Circle stand-up tour.
-Punk band Bad Religion have borrowed the opening line of Blake's poem in their "God Song", from the 1990 album Against the Grain.